 Maryland's Hawkins and Duke's Williams Earn ACC Women's Basketball Weekly Honors

-GREENSBORO, N.C. (theACC.com) – Maryland junior Tianna Hawkins has been named the Atlantic Coast Conference Women’s Basketball Player of the Week for the first time this season, while Duke freshman Elizabeth Williams earned her seventh Rookie of the Week honor.
+GREENSBORO, N.C. (theACC.com) – Maryland junior Tianna Hawkins has been named the Atlantic Coast Conference Women’s Basketball Player of the Week for the second time this season, while Duke freshman Elizabeth Williams earned her eighth Rookie of the Week honor.
+Both student-athletes are repeat honorees from last week.

 -theACC.com or follow on Twitter @accwbb-